vsbabu/cronicle/README.md

 A simple Spring Boot Java server to keep track of whether your cron jobs ran or not.
 There are many paid services that do this, but I found it too expensive for doing such a thing.
-Also, wanted to get muscle memory refreshed on typing in Java code :)

 At just about 1000 sloc (<700 for Java; rest for HTML), it is meeting my needs pretty well.
 Feel free to fork and use/change it.

+## Questions Answered by *Cronicle*

+* Did my cron job start at all?
+* Did it successfully complete?
+* How much time did it take for a run?
+* When is it supposed to run next?
+* Can I mark an SLA for a cron to run and flag if it took too much time to run?
+* Can I do some central processing when a job didn't run/ran/failed etc?

 For more screenshots of the simpleton UI, go to [Quick Demo](#quick-demo) section.
 This is the UI from the demo script that creates sample cron jobs for you and adds to cronicle for a trial run.

+## *Cronicle* is not for

+* Scheduling your jobs in a central system.
+I like jobs being set up where they belong, ie., in the systems they are supposed to be.
+Not this all in one place thing that reaches out and runs in remote machines.
+This is a central monitoring place for your crons in whatever machines you've as long as those machines can hit a URL in Cronicle.
+* Monitoring 1000s of jobs scheduled in a minute by minute basis.
+It works for what most people consider as regular jobs.
+* Highly security conscious.
+In fact, there is no security.
+Use it wisely within your intranet!

 ## Design

 ![Design](docs/cronicle.png)

-There are two tables viz., `job` and `job_run`. `job` holds the crons and `job_run` is a child table that has past runs and *one* future runs record added for each job.
-State machine for `job_run` is like below.
+There are two tables viz., `cron` and `run`. `cron` holds the crons and `run` is a child table that has past runs and *one* future runs record added for each job.
+State machine for `run` is like below.

 * UNSCHEDULED -> SCHEDULED
 * SCHEDULED -> RUNNING